GAM-team/GAM/docs/Users-Drive-Files-Display.md

 when shared drives are queried/selected.
 In this case, the Drive API returns the permission IDs but not the permissions themselves so GAM makes an additional API call per file to get the permissions.

+By default, when `showimimetype` and `filepath|fullpath`are both specified, GAM locally filters files by MimeType;
+this may be slow if the user has a large number of files.
+Adding the option `mimetypeinquery` or `mimetypeinquery true` causes GAM to have Google filter files by MimeType; this will increase performance.

 See [Select files for Display file counts, list, tree](#select-files-for-display-file-counts-list-tree)

 ## File selection by name and entity shortcuts for Display file list